 Birthrights have expressed the view in their statement www.birthrights.org.uk/2020/03/12/coronovirus-how-will-it-affect-my-rights-to-maternity-care/ that “Trusts that restrict a woman’s right to choose who will be present at her birth, for example by restricting birth partners to one, will need to be very clear that this response is proportionate to the additional threat of infection, and be prepared to look at exceptions on an individual basis.
 Birthrights does not believe that banning all birth partners can be justified as a proportionate response to the current pandemic.”

-This guidance still makes it possible for hospitals to restrict access for a birthing partner until women are on the labour ward.
-You may therefore not be able to have a birth partner with you in the early stages of induction, if this is being done in a ward shared with other women.
+This guidance still makes it possible for hospitals to restrict access for your birthing partner until you are on the labour ward.
+You may therefore not be able to have a birth partner with you in the early stages of induction, if this is being done in a ward shared with others.
 AIMS has suggested that the guidance should encourage local Trusts to explore options to enable birth partners to be present throughout an induction.
 It may be worth asking whether your hospital has facilities for you to be in a separate room from the start of the induction, especially if your circumstances mean that you have a particular need to have the support of a birth partner throughout.

 Some doulas are offering virtual support for women in early labour, including the early stages of an induction.
 You may be able to find someone offering this service here doula.org.uk/find-a-doula but not all doulas are members of this organisation, so try social media, word of mouth and search online as well.